-Oreos in a cake?
-Yes, please!
 This delicious Oreo mug cake takes minutes to make, and will satisfy your sweet tooth.
+You'll love the moist texture and delicious flavor that this fluffy treat has!

 Want to see our latest recipes?
 Subscribe to our email newsletter to get our latest recipes, fun food facts, food puns, and behind the scenes news about our blog.

 This mug cake takes basic pantry ingredients that you probably already have!
 That means you can whip up this treat anytime you're craving it.
 (If you're doing the TikTok version, you'll only need 2 ingredients: Oreos and milk.)

-- Baking Powder: This is the only rising agent in the mug cake.
+- Baking Powder: This is the only rising agent in this dessert.
 Don't know if yours is still active?
 Use this test to tell.

 - Oil: I like light-tasting olive oil, but you can use coconut oil or melted butter as well.